 Reserves/Disbursements - reserves are established to reflect amounts due to other governments, County offices, or other third parties.
 Disbursements are recognized when paid rather than when the obligation is incurred.
 GAAP requires such obligations to be recorded as liabilities and expenditures in the period in which the obligations were incurred, if measurable.

-Investments - investments are stated at cost or amortized cost, which approximates market.
+Investments - investments are stated at cost.